Immune Checkpoint Proteins

 The concept of using immune checkpoint inhibitors to break T cell dysfunction in tumor patients appears to be an intriguing approach to cancer therapy.
 This was first demonstrated by the success of Ipilimumab, an antiCTLA-4 mAb, resulting in the approval of Ipilimumab by the FDA for advanced melanoma.

-Cells from many different human tumors can evade host immune surveillance by expression PD-L1 on their surface.
+Cells from many different human tumors can evade host immune surveillance by expressing PD-L1 on their surface.
 Expression of this immune-checkpoint ligand by tumor cells is thought to be induced by an antitumor immune response.
-Tumor-infiltrating lymphocytes (TILs) recognize tumor antigens presented by tumor cells, tumor stromal cells and APCs, and subsequently release of IFN-γto induce PD-L1 expression in these cells, resulting in an adaptive immune resistance microenvironment.
+Tumor-infiltrating lymphocytes (TILs) recognize tumor antigens presented by tumor cells, tumor stromal cells, and APCs, and subsequently release IFN-γ to induce PD-L1 expression in these cells, resulting in an adaptive immune resistance microenvironment.

 Given the expression of PD-1 on TILs and the upregulation of PD-1 ligands on tumor cells, an anti-tumor host immune response has the foundation.
 Antibody blockade of PD-1 and its ligands leading to enhanced antitumor immunity in mouse models shows that targeting PD-1 and other immune checkpoints is able to reverse this dysfunctional state and reinvigorate T cell activity in chronic viral infections and cancer.